PROLOGUE

 Buddy said, “You always have a choice.”

-Destined for the land of milk and honey, I slept most of the way, too tired to think about the recent past or the road ahead.
+Destined for California, the land of milk and honey, I slept most of the way, too tired to think about the recent past or the road ahead.

 8. What Child is This?

 My final unemployment checks paid for groceries, a phone, my $35 car payment, and a month’s rent on an apartment in Mar Vista, near Santa Monica.
-Arranged like motel rooms on a black asphalt parking lot, without stained glass windows or night-blooming jasmine, each cubicle included a tiny bedroom, kitchen, plastic beige coffee table, and a tan couch crying for orange accent pillows.
+Arranged like motel rooms on a black asphalt parking lot, without stained glass windows or night-blooming jasmine, each cubicle had a tiny bedroom, kitchen, plastic beige coffee table, and a tan couch crying for orange accent pillows.

-He said his sister, Mona, my friend since I began dating her brother at fourteen, needed me to babysit her three boys in exchange for a place to live.
-How did Mona know the unemployment checks stopped coming and my rent was due?
-Grateful tears welling in my eyes, I remembered that last night in New Orleans, six weeks before when Buddy said,
+Mona, his sister and my friend since I began dating her brother at fourteen, needed me to babysit her three boys in exchange for a place to live.
+How did she know the unemployment checks stopped coming, and my rent due?
+Grateful tears welling in my eyes, I remembered that last night in New Orleans, six weeks before, when Buddy said, “Don’t worry, my dear.
+God can make a way where there is no way.”

-To pay the $35 monthly car payment and keep my Chevy, I became an Avon lady.
-The cosmetic company required sales reps to wear business attire even in hundred-degree heat and contact every customer in my assigned district every month.
+Needing to pay my $35 monthly car payment, I became an Avon lady.
+The cosmetic company required that I wear business attire even in hundred-degree heat and contact every customer in my assigned district every thirty days.
+Six months pregnant, I squeezed into my beige pantyhose and too-tight clothes, parked in the shade, and, lugging my Avon bag with samples and sales slips, knocked on every door in Upland’s most impoverished neighborhood.

 “Is your husband excited about being a father?”